MIND-Tools/mind-tools/README.md

 # Global prerequisites

 * Maven 3.0.5
+* JDK >= 6
+* GCC
+* G++
 * https://github.com/MIND-Tools/mind-tools-release-scripts
 * https://github.com/MIND-Tools/mind-tools-release-manifest

+This build must be ran after all repositories have been cloned in the right folders.

+This preparation step is usually done thanks to the "mind-tools-create-workspace" script (called first by mind-tools-install-release-full-linux.sh), using the Android Repo (Python-based) tool to clone all the repositories and checkout the right branches, according to the manifest contained in the repository mentioned previously.

 # Local build

 1. `mvn clean install -f ./mind-compiler/pom.xml --projects org.ow2.mind:mind-compiler`
 2. `mvn clean install`

+Those steps are those used in the "mind-tools-install-release" script  (called first by mind-tools-install-release-full-linux.sh, after the "mind-tools-create-workspace").

 # Continuous integration